In August 1984 Dr. Peter Pirow wrote;

 Can anyone help with some information, or possibly a photo, of the old Telephone Exchange building?
 The one at the end of the tar road behind Dr Rokebrand’s rooms just before you turn right onto the dirt road to go to the Showgrounds.
 We think for a while it was an estates agents office?

 The telephone exchange was in the back of the Old Post office building next to Pit stop.
 The building on the road to showgrounds was a trading store, run by an Indian man called Mr Jetham.
-It was the local grocery store, where you could ring through your grocery order, via the "Walkerville here / Walkerville hier" telephone exchange, and it would be taken out for you and packed into a brown cardboard box!
-Also sweet counter with jars of penny sweets on the right as you entered the store!
+It was the local grocery store, where you could bring through your grocery order, via the "Walkerville here / Walkerville hier" telephone exchange, and it would be taken out for you and packed into a brown cardboard box!
+Also a sweet counter with jars of penny sweets on the right as you entered the store!
 Ask me I was a kid then!
 Blankets and gum boots on the top shelves, wow is this memory lane or what!?

 I worked there when it was Vaal Properties and Kay Gordon was the principal, she rented the premises, I don't know from whom.
 The same people owned the old houses at the back, I think it was an elderly Jewish man who stayed in Johannesburg.
 Dr Rokebrand’s receptionist, Rinska, helped with Kay's admin and books, (Kay went back to the UK quite a while ago), perhaps she can remember more.
 Other people who worked there around the same time were Lucy Matthews and her son Donald, from WFF.
 This was in 1987, wow where have the years gone!